PaloAltoNetworks/skilletlib/README.md

 # init SkilletLoader Class
 sl = SkilletLoader()

-# Load all skillets from the current directory
+# Load the skillet found in the current directory
 skillet = sl.load_skillet_from_path('.')

 # Every skillet requires a context, which is a dict containing